-4. To see what SaberCopy will do, go to the "Detail file list" tab.
+4. To see what SaberCopy will actually do, go to the "Detail file list" tab.
 Here you can preview the output to the player before the actual copy occurs.
 In this dialog, each file in the selected source with its full path is displayed and how it will appear on the target player.
 You can see how SaberCopy will compress the folders.

 5. After making appropriate settings on the "Copy and Check" tab, we can attach the player and execute the copy process.
 A quick view of the target player contents shows SaberCopy delivered what it promised!

 There is a single level of folders with each containing the relevant audio files.
 It plays on the Connect!

-16: The wildcard feature for file selection
+15: The wildcard feature for file selection

-New to versions 4.3.x and later!
 A new feature has been added to the "Files in project" tab when selecting files.